 - 1 lb. fresh asparagus, trimmed and chopped into 1 inch pieces

 - ¼ cup olive oil + 2 teaspoons

 - 2 teaspoons pure maple syrup

-- Cook quinoa in water according to package directions.
+- Cook quinoa by following the directions on the back of the package.
 Remove from heat and let cool.
-This step can be done ahead of time.
+(This step can be done ahead of time.)

-- Pre-heat the oven to 400° F. Toss asparagus and radishes with olive oil and spread in a single layer on a baking sheet lined with parchment paper or a baking stone.
-Bake for 15-20 minutes or until the vegetables have reached your desired texture.
-If your asparagus spears are really thin, they may need to be taken out of the oven a bit earlier than the radishes.
+- Place in oven and roast for 20-30 minutes or until the vegetables have reached your desired texture.
+Toss them around the 15 minute mark.
+Note: If your asparagus spears are really thin, they may need to be taken out of the oven a bit earlier than the radishes.

 - Once roasted, remove the veggies from the oven and allow to cool for 20 minutes.

-- Meanwhile in a large salad bowl, whisk together lemon juice, olive oil, garlic, maple syrup, sea salt, and red pepper flakes.
+- In a large salad bowl, whisk together ¼ cup olive oil, lemon juice, garlic, maple syrup, sea salt and red pepper flakes.

 - Add the asparagus, radishes, quinoa, parsley, scallions and pistachios to the bowl with the dressing and toss well to combine.
 Taste and add more salt and pepper, if needed.
 Enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.